keboola/connection-docs/components/writers/database/redshift/index.md

 ### Connect to Power BI Desktop
 It is possible to use the Redshift writer to share data with [Power BI Desktop](https://powerbi.microsoft.com/en-us/desktop/) or
 [Tableau Online](https://www.tableau.com/products/cloud-bi).
-To share data between your KBC project and PowerBI, choose **Keboola Redshift Database** when configuring the credentials.
+To share data between your Keboola Connection project and PowerBI, choose **Keboola Redshift Database** when configuring the credentials.
 The writer will create a dedicated database for you and give you credentials.
 Run the writer and when it is finished, you can connect the Power BI data sources.
 Follow the official [instructions for Power BI Desktop](https://docs.microsoft.com/en-us/power-bi/desktop-connect-redshift).

 ### Connect to Qlik
 It is possible to use the Redshift writer to share data with [Qlik Sense](https://www.qlik.com/us/products/qlik-sense) and [QlikView](https://www.qlik.com/us/products/qlikview).
-To share data between your KBC project and PowerBI, choose **Keboola Redshift Database** when configuring the credentials.
+To share data between your Keboola Connection project and PowerBI, choose **Keboola Redshift Database** when configuring the credentials.
 The writer will create a dedicated database for you and give you credentials.
 Run the writer and when it is finished, you can connect the Qlik data sources.
 Follow the Qlik official [integration guide](https://help.qlik.com/en-US/connectors/Subsystems/ODBC_connector_help/Content/Connectors_ODBC/Redshift/Create-Redshift-connection.htm).